Steve Brooker: Career

 He missed the entirety of the 2009–10 campaign with his injury problems.
 In the 2010–11 campaign he finally made his second appearance for the club, and on 30 April, Brooker scored his second goal for "Donny" when he blasted a 25 half-volley into the net to earn his club a 1–1 draw with Leicester City – the point ensured his club safety from relegation.
-However he was still released from the club at the end of the season.
+However, he was still released from the club at the end of the season.

-In October 2012 he joined Northern Premier League Premier Division side Buxton, after training with the "Bucks" for several weeks trying to build his fitness up.
+In October 2012, he joined Northern Premier League Premier Division side Buxton after training with the "Bucks" for several weeks trying to build his fitness.
 The club finished seventh in 2012–13.

 Style of play

 Brooker was a forward with aggression and strength.

 Personal life

 On 1 September 2006, Brooker was sentenced to prison for 28 days for his part in a 2005 nightclub brawl, which also saw his Bristol City teammates Bradley Orr and David Partridge imprisoned.
 Two weeks later, he and Orr were released on licence, having served half of their original sentence in custody.
 The sentence was described by City chairman Stephen Lansdown as 'harsh'.